 Depending on your specific needs, Dr. Fante will help you decide which type of facial implant will help fix your problematic area.

 Permanent chin implants can be placed as part of face and neck lift, or as a stand-alone procedure.
 They obviously improve the projection and the shape of the chin for people in whom the chin is weak, but they also usually enhance shape of the overall jawline and neck.
 They are implanted either through a small skin incision in the submental crease (the natural crease that forms under the chin) or through a small incision inside the mouth at the base of the lower front teeth.

 Permanent implants can be placed along the cheekbones or adjacent to the border between the cheek and the lower eye area to improve facial shape and fullness.
-They are available in many sizes and shapes, and can be customized to your face.
+They are available in many sizes and shapes, and are customizable for your face.
 They can be placed as part of eyelid, cheek, or face lift surgery, or performed as a stand-alone procedure.

-Sunken temples are one of the many signs of advancing age, and are also sometimes seen after certain types of neurosurgery and accidents.
+Sunken temples are one of the many signs of advancing age.
+They are also sometimes seen after certain types of neurosurgery and accidents.
 Emptiness at the temples may be more obvious is people with thin faces and shorter hair.
-Restorative implants can be placed using discreet incisions behind the hairline, and can permanently improve appearance.
+Dr. Fante can place restorative implants behind the hairline, and can permanently improve appearance.

 Disappearing lips can be a concern for both men and women as they age.
 Most of us lose volume in the lips, and this together with the effects of sun, frequent movement, (and tobacco for those who use it) causes vertical lip lines, loss of definition at the border between the vermilion and the skin, and general shrinking of the lips.
 Lip augmentation with temporary hyaluronic acid fillers (such as Restylane, Juvederm, Belotero, Perlane, etc) is very popular but requires maintenance injections every 6-12 months.

-Facial Fat Transfer
+Fat Transfer to Face

-Are Facial Implants Safe?
+Are Implants Safe?